Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 I have put quite some effort into the docker setup and convenient scripts with the hope to be able to reuse those as templates for future machine learning projects.

+## Questions to the tutor / corrector
+Since this topic is new for me, I think I have implemented some functions way too complicated, and I guess for most of them are way better and integrated functions already present.
+Could you please check my code, and give some hints, in case there already good library functions for code I have implemented?
+Especially regarding tfrecord handling, visualization and all the tooling stuff.
+I have also marked some questions in the code with `# QUESTION TO TUTOR`.
+Could please refer to those?

 ## Dataset
 ### Dataset analysis
 Dataset overview: